ShivamMadlani/chatApp/README.md

 # chatApp
-A realtime chat app using Node, socket.io and mongoose
+A realtime chat app backend using Node, socket.io and mongoose